LACAN-Simon/RPL_riot_Tutorial/sources/README.md

 For this, do $git clone https://github.com/LACAN-Simon/RPL_riot_Tutorial.git

-Do not forget to replace all of the Riot files modified.
+Do not forget to replace all of the Riot files modified and work with Riot set up for Iot-Lab apps.
+The best way is to work in the JupyterLab give by Iot-Lab.
 Here is the list with the path for each.

 - sys/include/net/gnrc/rpl/structs.h
 - sys/include/net/gnrc/rpl.h
 - sys/net/gnrc/routing/rpl/gnrc_rpl.c
 - sys/net/gnrc/routing/rpl/of0.c
 - sys/net/gnrc/routing/rpl/gnrc_rpl_control_messages.c